 That sleekness is partly down to the inclusion of Samsung’s One Connect solution, with all the connections (four HDMIs, three USBs, optical, aerial and ethernet) housed in a separate box rather than plugged directly into the back of the TV.
 The display doesn’t even need to be connected directly to a power socket, so you can hide all the wires in a cupboard and have just one thin cable running from the One Connect box to the screen.

 When it comes to usability, Samsung is also arguably the best in the business.
 From the initial set-up to the day-to-day menus, navigating around the operating system is a dream made all the sweeter by the minimalistic Samsung smart remote control.
-With shortcut buttons for Netflix, Amazon Video and Rakuten, it covers pretty much all of your needs.
+With shortcut buttons for Netflix, Amazon Prime Video and Rakuten, it covers pretty much all of your needs.
 It doesn’t support gesture controls in the way LG’s Magic Remote does, but the interface is so clean that they’re just not necessary.
 There’s also Samsung’s Bixby voice assistant, if you’d rather get around that way.

 Samsung QE55Q85R tech specs

 Screen type QLED